bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 ## Learning material structure

-As you probably noticed, our introductory learning material is split into two main sections:
+As you have probably noticed, our introductory learning material is split into two main sections:

-1. **Bevy Quick Start:** "Get started making your first game now!"
+1. **The Quick Start Guide:** "Get started making your first game now!"
-2. **Bevy Book:** "Understand how Bevy works, and how you can use it"
+2. **The Bevy Book:** "Understand how Bevy works, and how you can use it"

 This is intended to cater to two different types of learners, without compromising the experience for either:

-* **Example-first:** These users want to dive right in, see everything in action and get a working game as quickly as possible.
+* **Example-first:** These users want to dive right in, see everything in action, and get a working game as quickly as possible.
 These users often have an idea in their mind that they want to start prototyping as quickly as possible.
 * **Definition-first:** These users want to carefully build up a mental model of Bevy, thoroughly understanding each new concept before moving on.
 These users tend to be driven by curiosity, or are aiming to carefully develop a new skill.